joseph-flinn/site/data/posts/wip-scalable-dev-auto-versioning.md

 show how up-to-date software is and help build support policies (I'm thinking of Ubuntu).
 Or maybe _"to help track when specific features were changed in the software"_.
 Hypothetically, if we are updating and releasing the software with every change to trunk, our software has the opportunity to be changing very rapidly and with partial features being deployed to Production behind feature flags.
-What about _"showing compatibility between other software and hardeware"_?
+What about _"showing compatibility between other software and hardware"_?
 It's important to know what is required to run the software as it changes.

 Each one of these answers can be accurate in a certain scenario.
 However, I would like to suggest that they _all_ stem